Complex Clinical Reasoning - elearning for healthcare

 After the learner has completed all of the elearning sessions and discussed the various topics encountered throughout the programme, it is recommended for the learner to undergo a final observed clinical practice.
 This is followed by a discussion with the supervisor and then by completing a reflective account or essay.
 The reflective account or essay can be used as evidence on the learner’s portfolio of evidence for progression along the continuum of enhanced to advanced to consultant levels of practice.

-Once the learner has completed the sessions, they can print or send off a Certificate of Completion to be given to the supervisor as evidence of achievement for the supervisor.
-The supervisor can add this as evidence to their own professional portfolio.
+Once the learner has completed the sessions, they can request a Certificate of Completion to be given by their supervisor as evidence of achievement.

 Primary and secondary audiences